San-Bed/The-Legend-of-Zoe/README.md

 # What I Learned
 * Developed a command-line user interface.
 * Coded a path-finding algorithm for enemy movement.
-* Applied the following concepts: OOP, algorithms, class hierarchy, software development
+* Applied the following concepts: OOP, algorithms, class hierarchy, software development.